Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 Call the code directly and **do not** wrap it with a [`Task.Run`](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.run.aspx) or [`Task.Factory.StartNew`](https://msdn.microsoft.com/en-au/library/dd321439.aspx).

-For the majority of business scenarios this approach is just fine since many of the asynchronous base class library methods in the .NET Framework will schedule continuations on the worker thread pool the likelyhood that no IO-thread is blocked is high.
+For the majority of business scenarios this approach is acceptable since many of the asynchronous base class library methods in the .NET Framework will schedule continuations on the worker thread pool the likelihood that no IO-thread is blocked is high.

 ## Calling long-running compute-bound code

 WARN: This approach should only be used after a thorough analysis of the runtime behavior and the code involved in the call hierarchy of a handler.
-Wrapping code inside the handler with Task.Run or Task.Factory.StartNew can seriously harm the throughput if applied incorrectly.
+Wrapping code inside the handler with Task.Run or `Task.Factory.StartNew` can seriously harm the throughput if applied incorrectly.
 It should be used when multiple long-running compute-bound tasks need to be executed in parallel.

 Long running compute-bound code that is executed in a handler could be offloaded to the worker thread pool.